JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase1_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

 - Uncertainty Weighted Actor-Critic (UWAC).
 The algorithm is based on the improvement of BEAR\dcite{DBLP:conf/nips/KumarFSTL19}.
 The authors adopt a practical and effective dropout-based uncertainty estimation method, Monte Carlo (MC) dropout, to identify and ignore OOD training samples, to introduce very little overhead over existing RL algorithms.
 - Fisher Behavior Regularized Critic (Fisher-BRC).
 The algorithm is based on the improvement of BRAC\dcite{DBLP:journals/corr/abs-1911-11361}.
 The authors propose an approach to parameterize the critic as the log-behavior-policy, which generated the offline data, plus a state-action value offset term.
 Behavior regularization then corresponds to an appropriate regularizer on the offset term.
 They propose using the Fisher divergence regularization for the offset term.

-In this way, the implemented algorithms basically include the mainstream of the policy constraint method in offline reinforcement learning (including distribution matching, support constrain, implicit constraint, behavior cloning).
+In this way, the implemented algorithms basically include the mainstream of the policy constraint methods in offline reinforcement learning (including distribution matching, support constrain, implicit constraint, behavior cloning).